DMaggsy/guitar-helper/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
+- [Media Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) were used to make the website responsive on different screen sizes.

 ## Design